Geoduck: Industry

-The world's first geoduck fishery was created in 1970, but demand for the half-forgotten clam was low at first due to its texture.
+The world's first geoduck fishery was created in 1970, but demand was low at first due to its texture.
 As of 2011, these clams sell in China for over US15 $/lb.

 The geoduck's high market value has created an $80-million industry, with harvesting occurring in the US states of Alaska, Washington, and Oregon and the Canadian province of British Columbia.
 It is one of the most closely regulated fisheries in both countries.
 In Washington, Department of Natural Resources staff are on the water continually monitoring harvests to ensure revenues are received, and the same is true in Canada where the Underwater Harvesters' Association manages the Canadian Fishery in conjunction with Canada's Department of Fisheries and Oceans.
 The Washington State Department of Health tests water and flesh to assure clams are not filtering and holding pollutants, an ongoing problem.
 With the rise in price has come the inevitable problem with poaching, and with it the possibility some could be harvested from unsafe areas.

 As of 2007, advances in the testing system for contaminated clams have allowed geoduck harvesters to deliver live clams more consistently.
 The new testing system determines the viability of clams from tested beds before the harvesters fish the area.
 Previous methods tested clams after harvest.
-This advancement has meant that 90 percent of clams were delivered live to market in 2007.
+This advance has meant that 90 percent of clams were delivered live to market in 2007.
 In 2001, only 10 percent were live.
 Because geoduck have a much higher market value live, an additional 2 to 3 $/lb, this development has helped to stimulate the burgeoning industry.

 The COVID-19 pandemic disrupted the geoduck industry.
 Given the near-shutdown of restaurants and seafood markets across the country, demand for live geoducks plummeted.
 Divers in Southeast Alaska who typically see prices of 5 to 10 $/lb for live geoducks reported prices as low as 1 $/lb, leading many to stop fishing temporarily.